younghch/operating-system-three-easy-pieces-homework/simulation/threads-api/README.md

 6. Let’s next look at ```main-signal.c```.
 This code uses a variable (done) to signal that the child is done and that the parent can now continue.
 Why is this code inefficient? (what does the parent end up spending its time doing, particularly if the child thread takes a long time to complete?)

-	Context switch would happen after running a amount of useless loop instructions.
-Using a lock, thread would know it should wait for the variable to be changed by another thread thus making interrupt and fall asleep.
-More efficient cpu utilization can be done with mutex.
+	For program ```main-signal``` context switch would happen after running a amount of useless loop instructions.
+Using a mutex and condition, thread would know it should wait for the variable to be changed by another thread.
+If condition is not satasified thread would unlock the lock and fall asleep, and aqurie lock and proceed the code when condition is satasified.
+More efficient cpu utilization can be achieved using mutex.

 7. Now run helgrind on this program.
 What does it report?
 Is the code correct?